peterhoward42/qt-layout-gen/docs/user_manual.md

 http://unicode.org/charts/#symbols

-These typographic symbols render very much more crisply, and scale better than image-based icons, (because of the anti-aliasing of edges built in by the font designers).
+These typographic symbols (glyphs) render very much more crisply, and scale better than image-based icons, (because of the anti-aliasing of edges built-in by the font designers).
 They also remove the need to manage and deploy image resources.

-You can include Unicode characters (or more properly *code-points*) in your builder input, using the same notation as you would if you were writing a string literal in python source code.
+You can include Unicode characters (or more properly *code-points*) in your builder input, using the same notation as you would if you were writing a string literal in Python source code.
 Like this example which puts the *pencil* symbol on a button:

     button      QPushButton(\u2709)